Qingfeng-Yao/Conference_List/README.md

 Self-Attentive, Multi-Context One-Class Classification for Unsupervised Anomaly Detection on Text

+Generating Logical Forms from Graph Representations of Text and Entities

+Text Categorization by Learning Predominant Sense of Words as Auxiliary Task

+Variational Pretraining for Semi-supervised Text Classification

+Incorporating Priors with Feature Attribution on Text Classification

+Word2Sense: Sparse Interpretable Word Embeddings

+Automatically Identifying Complaints in Social Media

+Matching Article Pairs with Graphical Decomposition and Convolutions

+Graph-based Dependency Parsing with Graph Neural Networks

+Encoding Social Information with Graph Convolutional Networks forPolitical Perspective Detection in News Media

+Topic Sensitive Attention on Generic Corpora Corrects Sense Bias in Pretrained Embeddings

+A Lightweight Recurrent Network for Sequence Modeling

+Better Exploiting Latent Variables in Text Modeling

+Hierarchical Transfer Learning for Multi-label Text Classification

+CNNs found to jump around more skillfully than RNNs: Compositional generalization in seq2seq convolutional networks

+Fine-Grained Spoiler Detection from Large-Scale Review Corpora

+Large-Scale Multi-Label Text Classification on EU Legislation

+What does BERT learn about the structure of language?

+Graph based Neural Networks for Event Factuality Prediction using Syntactic and Semantic Structures

+Rumor Detection By Exploiting User Credibility Information, Attention and Multi-task Learning

+Exploring Numeracy in Word Embeddings

+NeuralClassifier: An Open-source Neural Hierarchical Multi-label Text Classification Toolkit

+BREAKING!
+Presenting fake news corpus for automated fact checking

+Fact or Factitious?
+Contextualized Opinion Spam Detection

+Hierarchical Multi-label Classification of Text with Capsule Networks

+Multiple Character Embeddings for Chinese Word Segmentation

+On Dimensional Linguistic Properties of the Word Embedding Space

+Sentiment Classification using Document Embeddings trained with Cosine Similarity

 ## KDD(Knowledge Discovery and Data Mining)
 ### [2019](https://www.kdd.org/kdd2019/accepted-papers)
 A Representation Learning Framework for Property Graphs